Without commerce and industry, a people perish economically. The Negro is perishing because he has no economic system — Marcus Garvey.

 And no something is not better than nothing.
 Because we should be way beyond doing just something or just doing nothing.
 Both are no good.
 And if marching for BBC and CNN is our magic trick or secret technique for victory then we are just pathetic.

 And no you not raising awareness, I think most of the world already know Blacks lives do not matter.
-You just confirming it by asking them to reconsider.
+You just confirmed it by asking them to reconsider.
 So this “better than nothing” position is a fallacy because you could say better than nothing to anything.
-You could say that about Somali government.
-Of course the current government is “better” than no government.
+You could say that about the Somali government.
+Of course, the current government is “better” than no government.
 So it is an inexhaustible statement that is moot in any serious discussion.
 You not supposed to be in a position where doing what people did 40 years ago is “better” nor are you supposed to be in a situation of nothing.

 I do not need Baltimore or Baton Rouge to wake up and start preparing a Pan-African education.
 I know to do that without any pushing.
 We did not need Katrina to realize we should build our own institutions.
 We do not need Dr. so and so to get fired by the White Zionist at So and so University to realize the importance of independent African work.
 We know all of this because our ancestors (Garvey, X, Nkrumah, etc) told us so.
 Yes they did.
 What was Nkrumah talking about in Ghana?
 So is it no longer relevant?
-Then what else should we be doing all this time if not owning our industry and becoming tech giants.
+Then what else should we be doing all this time if not owning our industry and becoming tech giants?
 Do we need them to come back an enslave us to decide to act?
-5)‘Alik Shahadah, Art of Revolution, 2008
+10)‘Alik Shahadah, Art of Revolution, 2008

 Or do you think after building the school all those families who scream and cry when the police execute their sons are going to rush and sign up.
 U think the solution is that easy.?
 Once we set up some wonderful empowerment projects for youth in South Africa.
 After everything was finished they found yet another complaint.
 99% had zero interest.
 The very same ones with a banner marching and crying ain’t interested in your solutions.
 And it is time we be honest about that.
-Between spending on their children they prefer a new car, new shoes, a new 40″ TV
+Between spending on their children, they prefer a new car, new shoes, a new 40″ TV

 DEMANDING JUSTICE–With what stick?